Is Gravity Forms not sending email from your site?

 To test your form, switch to a simpler method temporarily (such as Enter Email) and see if that solves the problem with Gravity Forms not sending email.
 If it does, it’s possible you had a routing rule that was stopping notifications from being sent.

 Still having problems?
-Let’s install the WP Mail SMTP plugin to fix Gravity Forms not sending email for good.
+Let’s install the WP Mail SMTP plugin to fix Gravity Forms not sending email.

 Now we’ve checked all of your Gravity Forms email settings, we’ll go ahead and install the WP Mail SMTP plugin.